munstermedia/deploy-commander/README.md

 ##### Settings structure

-The basic foundation of this system are actions and commands.
-You can execute actions, and these actions have commands to execute.
+The basic foundation of this system are commands and action.
+You can initiate a command, and these have actions to execute.

 This is an example structure that we'll explain later on: